ohenley/ib-ada/readme.md

   This is a design decision that also presents some drawbacks because TWS/IB Gateway went at length to break this communication model.
 I am musing about implementing a fully threaded asynchronous message pump but such design opens a whole new can of worms.

 - If by any bad luck, the ib-ada TCP message pump (call then read) gets stuck, it is really because of a yet still unencountered 'messaging context/sequence' coming from TWS/IB Gateway.
 TWS/IB Gateway reuse 'message types' for answers in different client call contexts, sometimes pushing irrelevant ones, in a new order, and potentially with different occurrences.
 Also, TWS/IB Gateway is inconsistent in its make use of request ids (identifying client call and corresponding answer) and, like if it was not enough, often miss a high-level marker/message code identifying the complete end of a messages sequence for a particular client call.
 Do not get me wrong, it has such an 'end mechanism' for certain API calls but not all of them; because it also thinks it was a good idea to simultaneously be a streaming server on the same port and finally confused one responsibility to the other in modeling an API of clear intents.

-By chance, every answer context sequences (coming from TWS/IB Gateway) are deterministic and unique so once we know what will come our way it is easy to 'encode' the receiving context behavior.
+By chance, every answer context sequences (coming from TWS/IB Gateway) are deterministic and unique so once we know what will come our way it is easy to 'encode' the receiving context behavior (see the use of req_type/resp_type used in combination throughout the different answer handlers.
+It might not be the cleaner way but it works well.
+So for the moment thats that).
 You just get surprised the first time.
 Open an issue if/when that happens or help me out by proposing a pull request.

 ## Prerequisites
 - Win32 or Linux platform (tested and working on Windows 10, Lubuntu 20.04.1)